the-artinet-project/router/README.md

     name: "EchoAgent",
     description: "Echos back the users request",
   },
-  tasks: new FileStore("my_dir"), //save sessions to disk });
+  tasks: new FileStore("my_dir"), // Save sessions to disk });

-// Call the agent via a prompt const result: string = await router.connect(
+// Call the agent via a prompt const result: string = await router.connect({
-  {
+  message: {
-    identifier: "deepseek-ai/DeepSeek-R1", //find a valid model identifier @ artinet.io
+    identifier: "deepseek-ai/DeepSeek-R1", // Find a valid model identifier @ artinet.io; Defaults to DeepSeek-R1
     session: {
+      messages: [
-      messages: [{ role: "user", content: "Use the echo agent to reply to me" }], },
+        { role: "user", content: "Use the echo agent to reply to me" }, ],
+    },
     preferredEndpoint: "hf-inference",
     options: { isAuthRequired: false },
   },
-  [],
-  ["EchoAgent"], // provide a list of allowed agents (update) => console.log("Response:", update), //a callback function to recieve updates from the router
+  agents: ["EchoAgent"], // Provide a list of allowed agents
+  callbackFunction: (update) => console.log("Response:", update), // A callback function to recieve updates from the router
-  taskId: "task123" //pass a taskId to resume a saved session );
+  taskId: "task123", // Pass a taskId to resume a saved agent session });

 await router.close();
 ```